 The over-production of melanin can be caused by factors such as UV exposure and skin trauma, as well as a range of inherited conditions.

-The development of pigmentation can also be hormone-related so may occur during pregnancy, menopause or when taking medication that effects hormone levels such as the oral contraceptive pill or Hormone Replacement Therapy.
+It can also be hormone-related.
+This may occur during pregnancy, menopause or when taking medication that effects hormone levels such as the oral contraceptive pill or Hormone Replacement Therapy.

 How can I prevent pigmentation?

-The severity of pigmentation can be influenced by sun exposure, so sunscreen will be the most important weapon in your skincare artillery.
+The severity of pigmentation can be influenced by sun exposure.
+Sunscreen will be the most important weapon in your skincare artillery.

 Be wary of your meds and lotions

-Some skin treatments, medications and skin care products can increase your skin’s risk of developing pigmentation.
+Some skin treatments, medications and skin care products can increase your skin’s risk of developing the condition.
 If you are planning to undergo a skin treatment, one of our Script practitioners will be able to discuss potential risks with you and give you the go-ahead if it’s safe.

 If you are taking a prescription medication and you normally spend a great deal of time outdoors, ask your health care professional whether you should take any special precautions.

-Be aware that certain non-prescription skin care products containing Alpha-Hydroxy Acids or Vitamin A can make your skin more vulnerable to damage from sunlight so when using them you need to ensure you also use a sunscreen.
+Be aware that certain non-prescription skin care products containing Alpha-Hydroxy Acids or Vitamin A can make your skin more vulnerable to damage from sunlight.
+When using them you need to ensure you also use a sunscreen.

-Here are some key skincare ingredients to look out for when choosing the right skincare to combat pigmentation:
+Here are some key ingredients to look for when choosing the right skincare to combat pigmentation:

 - Vitamin B (niacinamide)